freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/create-an-es6-javascript-map.md

 - `.delete(key)` removes a key, value pair
 - `.clear()` removes all key, value pairs
 - `.keys()` returns a new map iterator object that contains all the keys in insertion order
-- `.values()` returns an iterator object that contains all the values in insertion order
+- `.values()` returns a new map iterator object that contains all the values in insertion order
 - `.entries()` returns an iterator object that contains all the key, value pairs in insertion order

 # --instructions--